 - In the Salesforce Setup menu, enter External Data Sources in the Quick Find box, then select External Data Sources.

-- Click New External Data Source.
-Then, set the following options: Label, Name, Type, Identity Type, Authentication Protocol, Authentication Provider, Scope, and Start Authentication Flow on Save.
+- Click New External Data Source and set Label, Name, Type, Identity Type, Authentication Protocol, Authentication Provider, Scope, and Start Authentication Flow on Save.

 - Sign in with Google and allow it to access your Salesforce data.

-Now, you can access your Google Drive files from the Files tab in Salesforce apps.
+Now, your Google Drive files are accessible from the Files tab in Salesforce apps.

-- Access to External Files.
-It helps to access, share, and search external data from multiple storages like Google Drive directly within Salesforce.
+- It helps to access, share, and search external data from multiple storage locations like Google Drive within Salesforce.

-- Real-Time Collaboration.
-The files are embedded in Salesforce, allowing all involved team members to access the most up-to-date documents directly from Salesforce.
+- Files are embedded in Salesforce, allowing all involved team members to access the most up-to-date documents directly from Salesforce.

-- Complex Setup Process.
-The setup process for Files Connect may be quite complex as it requires multiple configuration steps.
+- The setup process for Files Connect may be quite complex as it requires multiple configuration steps.

-- Limited customization.
-Files Connect provides basic integration capabilities, but it may lack advanced features offered by third-party connectors, like automated folder creation, advanced document generation, or others.
+- Files Connect provides basic integration capabilities, but it may lack advanced features offered by third-party connectors, like automated folder creation, advanced document generation, or others.

 Method 2: Third-party Applications

-There are lots of tools that solve different tasks and cover various business needs.
-They can help you integrate Salesforce and Google Drive, involving minimum effort and resources.
+The market offers lots of tools that solve different tasks and cover various business needs.
+They can help you integrate Salesforce and Google Drive, involving minimal effort and resources.
 Let’s look at one of them.

 Skyvia is a cloud platform offering various services to perform data-related tasks.
-This method involves loading data from CSV files on Google Drive to Salesforce or any other supported connectors or extracting Salesforce data into CSV files and placing these files in Google Drive storage.
+This method involves loading data from CSV files on Google Drive into Salesforce via supported connectors, or extracting Salesforce data into CSV files and keeping them in Google Drive.
 The integration is possible in both directions, and it doesn’t require coding.

 Salesforce Data Export to Google Drive

-Data loss is a significant risk that may cause groundbreaking consequences.
-You can avoid data loss by timely and safe backup.
+Data loss is a nightmare for any business.
+Backup is the surest shield to help you sleep and operate soundly.
 The example below shows how to perform daily backups of your Salesforce contacts to an external file on Google Drive.

 To export data from Salesforce to Google Drive, perform the following steps.

 When you need to export Salesforce data to Google Drive, you have to use Skyvia Export.
-Skyvia reads Salesforce data, downloads this data to a CSV file, and places this file in the needed folder on Google Drive.
+Skyvia reads Salesforce data, exports it to a CSV file, and places the file in the required folder on Google Drive.

 To set up the Export, you have to do the following:

-- Select the Target type CSV to storage service and select your Google Drive connection as a Target.
+- Select Target type CSV to storage service, then select your Google Drive connection as the Target.
 Optionally set the target folder.

 Click More options to set the additional CSV options for the target file, if needed.